danilop/multimodal-chat/README.md

 - Search and browse the web in real-time
 - Query Wikipedia for information
 - Perform news and map searches
-- Safely execute Python code
+- Safely execute Python code that can produce text and images such as charts and diagrams
-- Compose long-form articles
+- Compose long-form articles mixing text and images
 - Generate, search, and compare images
+- Analyze documents and images

 ## Key Features and Tools